z-morgan/color-tracker/README.md

 Link to the app: https://salon-inventory-tracker.herokuapp.com/signin

+If you want to check out the app without having a setup a new account, feel free to login using this demo account:
+username: johngalt
+pasword: whoisjohngalt

 Salon Inventory is a web application designed to make it easier for hair dressers to manage their supply of hair color products.
 The application is a ruby web app built using the Sinatra web development framework.
 It employs ERB as the templating language for dynamically generating HTML pages using ruby code on the back-end.
 Passwords are secured using a bcrypt algorithm, and user input is sanatized throughout the site to protect against cross-site scripting.
 A comprehensive test suite is provided which uses Rack's built-in testing library.

 *Please Note*